NoneTheWeisser/prep-and-preserve/README.md

 ## Acknowledgement

-Thanks to Prime Digital Academy for providing guidance and support throughout this project.
+Thanks to Emerging Digital Academy for providing guidance and support throughout this project.

 ---